 Ignatius Sancho (c.
 1729 – 14 December 1780) is the first known Black Briton to vote in a British election.
 He gained fame in his lifetime and after his death when his letters, The Letters of the Late Ignatius Sancho, an African, were edited and published providing one of the earliest accounts of the Maafa written in English by an African.

 Sancho was born aboard a slave ship in 1729 and was orphaned soon after.
-His mother died in the Spanish colony of New Granada and his father committed suicide rather than live as a mfungwa .
-He was baptised, Ignatius and brought to England at the age of two, and to three maiden sisters in Greenwich.
+His mother died in the Spanish colony of New Granada and his father committed suicide rather than live in slavery .
+He was baptised, Ignatius and brought to England at the age of two.
+He was “given” to three maiden sisters in Greenwich.
 The three women added “Sancho” to his name, after the Don Quixote’s companion.
 His life with them was unhappy as they often psychologically abused him by threatening to return him to plantation slavery.

-Fortunately, as a child he accidentally met the Duke of Montagu who lived on Blackheath.
+Fortunately, as a child he met the Duke of Montagu who was a neighbour to the sisters.
 The Duke, quite impressed by Sancho’s intellect, frankness and lively spirit, would often take him home and not only encouraged him to read but also lent him books from his personal library.
-The Duke strongly recommended that his three slavetresses cultivated his genius but unsurprisingly they refused.
+The Duke strongly recommended that his three enslavetresses cultivated his genius but unsurprisingly they refused.
 When life in Greenwich became unbearable, Sancho run away seeking help from the now-widowed Duchess of Montagu.
-She at first turned him away but on learning that he intended to shoot himself rather than return to his previous slavetresses, she took him into her household as a butler until her death, ‘when he found himself, by her Grace’s bequest and his own economy, possessed of seventy pounds in money, and an annuity of thirty.’
+She at first turned him away but on learning that he intended to shoot himself rather than return to his previous enslavetresses, she took him into her household as a butler until her death.
+The Duchess provided for Sancho by leaving him seventy pounds, and an annuity of thirty.

 Sancho at first squandered his money on gambling and women.
 He even attempted acting, playing Othello and Oroonoko, two staple Black characters of the eighteenth century stage, but a speech impairment aborted his success there.
 When he lost his clothes at gambling he reformed his life and married a West Indian woman named Anne Osborne and became a devoted husband and father to his six children: Frances Joanna (1761–1815), Ann Alice (1763–1805), Elizabeth Bruce (1766–1837), Jonathan William (1768–1770), Lydia (1771–1776), Katherine Margaret (1773–1779) and William Leach Osborne (1775–1810).